South Georgia State College Bachelor's of Science in Elementary and Special Education

 - SAT minimum score 1000 combined Verbal/Critical Reading and Math for tests taken prior to July 1, 2019

 - SAT minimum score 1080 combined Evidence Based Reading/Writing and Math for tests taken on or after July 1, 2019

 A copy of your SAT, ACT, or GACE Program Admissions score report is REQUIRED with your application.
 Transfer students must supply an official copy of test scores (SAT, ACT, or GACE Program Admissions)

-The College of Education admissions office also requires that you…
+Our program admissions office also requires that you…

 - Register with the Georgia Professional Standards Commission and secure your MyPSC account; and